frangio/nodejs-exports-and-typescript/README.md

 This was also tested with `"type": "module"` and it works correctly.

+This has been tested with TypeScript 4+.
+Note that `Node16` is only available in Typescript 4.7+, so one of the tests will fail in previous versions.

 ## Running the example

 This example has its `node_modules` committed, so all you need to run it is cloning the repository and run `bash test.sh`.